Clarifai/docs/docs/portal-guide/model/deep-training/visual-detection-templates.md

 ### Per Item Lrate

-This is the initial learning rate per item; it's the rate that the model weights are changed per item.
+This is the initial learning rate per item; it's the rate at which the model weights are changed per item.
 The lrate (learning rate) is a tuning parameter in an optimization algorithm that determines the step size at each iteration while moving toward a minimum of a loss function.

 The overall learning rate (per step) is calculated by `lrate = batch_size * per_item_lrate`.
 The minimum value it supports for customization is 0.0.